pystardust/ytfzf/README.md

 # Update log

-- Make continuos queries with `-s`
+- Make continuous queries with `-s`
-- Thumbnails! using ueberzug.
-Inspired by [fontpreview](https://github.com/OliverLew/fontpreview-ueberzug).
+- Thumbnails!
+Using Ueberzug.
+Inspired by [fontpreview-ueberzup](https://github.com/OliverLew/fontpreview-ueberzug).
 - added MacOS support
-- Better fzf formatting
 - Stdin can be taken by using `ytfzf -`, for both fzf and external menu.

 # Usage